 4. Automated SMS Reminders Can Save Your Staff Time

-How often does your staff have to spend most of the day making reminder calls?
+How much time does your staff spend making reminder calls?
 What things could your staff be working on that could make a bigger impact on your day-to-day?
 If you were to take away repetitive tasks that can be automated, your staff members could spend more time on what matters most – pet health.

-Not only does your staff get a break from manually sending out postcards, but your clients will receive their reminders on a platform that they regularly check.
+Not only does your staff get a break from manually sending out postcards, but your clients will receive their reminders on a platform that they check consistently.
 With automated reminders, both your staff and your clients don’t have to worry about remembering when to schedule appointments or check-ins.

 If you’re considering implementing digital reminders for your veterinary practice, including SMS marketing capabilities can greatly improve the number of clients that you ultimately reach with your message.